Greenwich Savings Bank Building: Office and event venue conversion

 For a short time after its offices opened, Haier had used the banking area as a showroom for its products, including refrigerators and air conditioners; this use was seen as wasteful and, in August 2002, the company marketed the banking area as an event venue called Gotham Hall.
 An event management company was contracted to operate Gotham Hall and leased several of the Haier Building's large rooms through 2033.
 The old banking room, board room, and executive office were rented out for corporate events, private parties, and other functions.
 The events at Gotham Hall have attracted guests such as U.S. President Barack Obama, actress Eva Mendes, and fashion designer Tommy Hilfiger.

 By 2004, Haier employed 120 people in the building.
 To prevent pigeon droppings, the owners installed bird-trap cages on the facade, which prompted investigations from the American Society for the Prevention of Cruelty to Animals.
 The building was listed on the National Register of Historic Places on November 16, 2005.
 Haier moved its North American headquarters to Wayne, New Jersey, in 2014, relocating about 200 workers.
-The Greenwich Savings Bank Building was placed for sale in June 2015 for an unknown sum.
-The same year, Isaac Chetrit and Ray Yadidi bought the building's air rights for $26 million.
+The Haier Building was put up for sale in June 2015 for an unknown sum.
+The same year, Isaac Chetrit and Ray Yadidi bought the building's air rights for $26 million, intending to use the air rights for a project at 100 West 37th Street.
+The Haier Building was refinanced with a $23.8 million loan in early 2024; at the time, the structure was valued at $30.5 million, and its tenant, Gotham Hall, earned about $5.7 million annually.